FOREX-Dollar looks stronger as euro and sterling dip

 US 10-year yield poised for biggest1-week drop in a yearhttps://tmsnrt.rs/3cwhGzy

-(Additional reporting by Elizabeth Howcroft in London; Editing by Emelia Sithole-Matarise and Pravin Char)
+(Additional reporting by Elizabeth Howcroft in London; Editing by Emelia Sithole-Matarise, Will Dunham and Pravin Char)

 ((sinead.carew@thomsonreuters.com; +1 (646) 223 6186; Reuters Messaging: sinead.carew.thomsonreuters.com@reuters.net))